PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

          :id: N_ALWAYS_JINJA2_REALTIME

-   After we cannot use the example directive here, following you find a manual copy of the the authored rst file.
-We do have to encapsulate the jinja2 template in a `raw` tag, otherwise the jinja2 template will be processed by jinja2 and the output will be show all written variants.
+   After we cannot use the example directive here; following you find a manual copy of the the authored rst file.
+We do have to encapsulate the jinja2 template in a `raw` tag, otherwise the jinja2 template will be processed and reduced by jinja2 again.

    .. try to rebuild output of example directive for same look and feel.